dean0256/machine-learning/README.md

 ## Project Overview

-Jar - A personal finance tracker with real-time transaction categorization.
-Built with Next.js 15 (frontend) and NestJS (backend) in a monorepo structure.

 ## Critical Rules - DO NOT VIOLATE

 - **MUST** research internet for document, or social like stackoverflow, github issue, reddit for help.
 Not guess the answer